Diet

 • Papaya

-From above, raspberries and strawberries contain the lowest amount of sugar, so they are the best choice for your guinea pigs.
+From this list, raspberries and strawberries contain the lowest amount of sugar, so they’re the best choice for your guinea pigs.

 Final Thoughts